Monitoring accounts, responding and replying

 Blocking and unfollowing

-If we block your account, this will probably be because you've followed or liked the council purely to promote a product or service, or you've contravened our social media rules (see Moderation).
+If we block your account, this will probably be because you've followed or liked the the channel purely to promote a product or service, or you've contravened our social media rules (see Moderation).

 If for some reason we unfollow you, it might just be that we're going through a sort out or simply cutting down on numbers: if you see that we've unfollowed you, please don't take this a sign of personal rejection!